k3tan172/ubuntu-node-box/UBUNTU.md

 -----
 # An extensive guide to building your financial sovereignty on Ubuntu 18.04

+## An updated YouTube version of this series can be found [here](https://www.youtube.com/channel/UC93aLHD4fxvLPP3KSOV0TIg/playlists)

 ## Ubuntu Installation

 Once you’ve got your hardware going, it’s time to install Ubuntu on it.
 There are plenty of tutorials on the internet on how to create a USB boot disk for Ubuntu 18.04LTS and installing it onto your computer.
 Read the below points as you go through the installation process.